hugocotoflorez/lu/README.md

 ```

 ## STR
+`TODO: just a array, dynaically allocated if defined as dynamic string or
+something like that`

 str is a pointer to a str-struct at the offset there data starts.
 It works as a
 dynamic array.
 The data ends with a null terminated character to be compatible
 with C. The str struct has some methods related to strings.